aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/use_case/03b_object_detection.rst

 =========================

-To work with the PeekingDuck object detection training pipeline, the training dataset needs to be arranged in either of the format below:
+To work with the PeekingDuck object detection training pipeline, the training dataset needs to be arranged in either of the formats below:

 COCO format
 -----------